David Frank Nidever

 14 Jun 2007

 Dave went to Jackson Grade School and Roosevelt High School in Fresno, California.
-He followed his brother Ed to the U.S. Military Academy (West Point) where he was graduated with the Class of 1955.
+He followed his brother Ed to the U.S. Military Academy (West Point) where he was graduated with the Class of 1958.
 Following graduation he went into the Army Artillery.
 He was a practicing Baptist in his elder life.

-As a Lieutenant Colonel, Dave was serving as the Operations Officer for an Artillery Battalion in Vietnam.
+As a major, Dave was serving as the Operations Officer for an Artillery Battalion in Vietnam.
 He was on a mission in the last two weeks of the conflict (March 30th, 1970) when another helicopter in his group went down into a rice paddy.
 His helicopter landed to help rescue those in the downed chopper.
 As he ran toward the other chopper it tipped down with its blades still turning and decapitated him.

 Dave was posthumously awarded the Silver Star for his efforts.
 He was buried in the Presidio National Cemetery in San Francisco, California with his relatives attending.